Every file and folder has a Subversion status value as reported

 The Added overlay is simply used to

-status when an item
+represent the added status when an item

 has been added to version control.